Welcome to Voice and Communication Therapy at Indigo Gender Service

 The VCT team would always recommend being seen by a specialist speech and language therapist to ensure correct voice evaluation prior to therapy has been undertaken and the correct advice and techniques are followed.
 Most people will achieve better outcomes with the support of a speech and language therapist.

 Access to Speech and Language Therapy through a Gender Identity Clinic (GIC) can be requested alone.
 Therefore, if you are a trans or non-binary person you could ask for a referral to a GIC for just VCT and nothing else.
 This would ensure free access to specialist voice and communication therapy.
-Thus, we would strongly recommend this route.
+We would therefore strongly recommend this route.

 However, we recognise there are long wait lists and not everybody feels they can wait to be seen by a Voice and Communication Therapy Team.
 This information has been provided as signposting only.
 We cannot recommend any clinical advice if you have not been seen for an evaluation of your voice.